 Figure 2: Workflow describing the ESG/Key Seven Steps.
+For the description of type A, B and C, see table 1 on page 21.

 E - Establish background prerequisites

 The main objective of the first part of the ESG/Key Seven Steps is to collect information on the intended use of the paper sack.
 The information is then used as a basis for the testing in step 6.